 We have the ability to accommodate children from 3-5 years, from all backgrounds and all abilities.
 Our partnership with families is valued not only in the centre but across Childrenfirst as an association.
 We thrive on the challenges children present to us each and every day.

-We are a twenty place preschool operating between 8am to 4pm with reduced fees available via Child Care Benefit.
+We are a twenty place preschool operating between 8am to 4pm with reduced fees available via the Child Care Subsidy.
 Our location is within the Blacktown CBD in Alpha Street.
 You can contact us on 9671 4042.

-We invite you to come and see for yourself just what makes us unique.
+We invite you to come and see just what makes us unique.

 Balmoral Street children are provided with amazing opportunities for exploration and discovery in our adventurous outdoor play spaces and fun playroom environments.
 We aim to provide a wonderful start to your child’s social development and early years learning.

 We continually watch, listen and talk to your children to ensure we are correctly influencing their learning.
-Our reflective planning and recording methods all help you to see the great learning opportunities your children are taking part in.
+Our reflective planning and communication methods help you to see the great learning opportunities your children are taking part in.

-Operating across 3 huge playrooms, we cater for 60 preschool children and 10 occasional care places each day.
-Preschool hours are 9am-3pm with extended hours available between 8-9am and 3-4pm.
-Occasional care operates between 8am and 4pm.
+Operating across 3 huge playrooms, we cater for 60 preschool children and 10 occasional care places each day and are open from 8am to 4pm each weekday.

 Open from 7am until 6.30pm and conveniently located between Blacktown’s CBD and the M4, Blacktown Road Children’s Centre boasts state of the art facilitates which include viewing platforms over each of the five playrooms catering for children from six weeks to school age.
 Children and staff are active participants in caring for the outdoor space, and can often be seen sprinkling water from the rainwater tanks on native plants, planting and nurturing herb and vegetable gardens or searching for lizards.